QAC-Portal/QA-Portal/qa-portal-infra/README.md

    - Once the command has executed, keycloak should be started (localhost:8080/auth/admin) and the qa-portal realm should be available (see drop down list at top left of side navigation on the admin page.
 You should also have a master realm available which is created by default)

+<a name="create scott-client"></a>
 ### 2.4.1.
 Create scott-client
-	- (This part should be removed in a future version, after the scripts used in step 2.4 will be fixed)
+	- (This part should be removed in a future version, after the scripts used in step 2.4 will be fixed)<br>

-	- Check you are in the QA-portal realm by looking on the top left part of the page.
+	- Check you are in the QA-portal realm by looking on the top left part of the page.<br>

 	- Navigate to 'Clients' and create a new Client named: "scott-client".
-Save.
+Save.<br>

 	- Navigate to 'import' and select the qa-portal-users-0.json from the exported_realms folder.
 Import all users, if a resource currently exists OVERWRITE.
 Click the Import button.